 A key impact of increased energy efficiency is that the delivery of energy services, such as heating, cooling or lighting, is made cheaper for consumers.
-Where consumers choose to use some of this cost saving to pay for increased use of energy services, thereby reducing the projected energy savings, this is commonly known as the rebound, substitution or take-back effect [35].
+Where consumers choose to use some of this cost saving to pay for increased use of energy services, thereby reducing the projected energy savings, this is commonly known as the rebound, substitution or take-back effect [62].

-In recent years there has been concern expressed that the scale of the rebound effect may significantly reduce the impacts of energy efficiency programs in terms of energy and cost savings to households and companies [37-39] [40, 41].
+In recent years there has been concern expressed that the scale of the rebound effect may significantly reduce the impacts of energy efficiency programs in terms of energy and cost savings to households and companies [64-66] [67, 68].
 While there is not a large body of empirical evidence, it is possible to provide clarification on the likely impact of the rebound effect in relation to EESL programs.

 Firstly, it should be noted that the rebound effect can be an intended consequence of the EESL program.
-In programs targeted at low income households in the northern hemisphere, factoring-in a 30% increase in heating is typical [42].
+In programs targeted at low income households in the northern hemisphere, factoring-in a 30% increase in heating is typical [69].
 Similarly, in the New Zealand example in section 6 a key objective from the policy to improve heater efficiency was to enable householders to heat their dwellings to a higher standard.

-Secondly, the main rebound effect in households will occur when users of appliances and equipment constrain their usage due to excessive running costs prior to the energy efficiency improvement.
-I.e. they limit their use of individual appliances to what they can afford to spend on energy bills.
+While the direct rebound effect may be significant, it is likely to be limited to some very specific cases, where increased comfort levels may be a desirable outcome of the EESL programs appliances and equipment constrain their usage due to excessive running costs prior to the energy efficiency improvement i.e. they limit their use of individual appliances to what they can afford to spend on energy bills.
 This suggests that the rebound effect will mainly apply where the demand for energy services is not satiated and this will predominantly apply to low-income consumers.
 It also suggests that it will be most evident for those types of appliances with the greatest potential for significant savings in running costs, as understood by consumers and where they feel they have some discretion in usage.